guyplusplus/Community-CALayer7-CustomAssertions/README.md

 * trim spaces
 * to upper case and lower case
 * encore and decode hexadecimal strings in UTF-8 and UTF-16 character sets
-* encode and decode JSON and XML strings
+* encode and decode JSON and XML 1.0 and 1.1 strings

 ![Dialog Screenshot](/StringSimpleTransform/DialogScreenShot.png)

-It has been designed to supported easy addition of a new type without the need of the Custom Assertion SDK.
+It has been designed to support easy addition of a new type transformation without the need of the Custom Assertion SDK.
 The 'transforms' package is independent and can be compiled without the SDK.